 The cathedral’s original uniqueness was influenced by the elaborate Eastern churches in the Holy Roman Empire.
 The grandeur of the early building – along with the fact that Aachen was a popular spa town – helped to solidify the city as an important centre of Western Europe at that time.

 The cathedral is one of the top attractions in Aachen.
 Visitors can venture inside for free to gaze at the iconic octagonal dome, detailed stained glass, and numerous other stone features like statues.

 Less than an hour from Aachen is the charming town of Monschau.
 Time has stood still in Monschau.
 Just as if it was torn from the pages of a fairy tale book.
-Although it is not on the UNESCO World Heritage list, it is still worth seeing and adding it to your intinery when visiting Aachen.
+Although it is not on the UNESCO Sites Germany list, it’s still worth seeing and adding to your itinerary when visiting Aachen.